Male Infertility, Diagnosis & Treatment

 • Hormonal imbalances.
 Infertility can result from disorders of the testicles themselves or an abnormality affecting other hormonal systems including the hypothalamus, pituitary, thyroid and adrenal glands.
 Low testosterone (male hypogonadism) and other hormonal problems of the FSH, LH, prolactin and free Testosterone have a number of possible underlying causes.

 • Sperm duct defects.
-The tubes that carry sperm (sperm ducts) can be damaged by sickness or injury.
+The tubes that carry sperm (sperm ducts) can be damaged by sickness, infection or injury.
 Some men experience blockage in the part of the testicle that stores sperm (epididymis) or a blockage of one or both of the tubes that carry sperm out of the testicles.
-Men with cystic fibrosis and some other inherited problems may be born without sperm ducts.
+Men with cystic fibrosis and some other inherited problems may be born without sperm ducts (congenital bilateral absence of the vas deferens).
+In this case the sperm never make it into the semen, making it impossible for them to reach and fertilize an egg through intercourse.

 • Problems during sex.
 Problems in maintaining full erection enough for sex (erectile dysfunction), premature ejaculation, painful intercourse, anatomical abnormalities such as having a urethral opening under the penis (hypospadias), or psychological or relationship problems related to sex.